DIY Magic: How to Make a Halloween Terrarium

 Don’t be afraid to unleash your creative spirit and use these materials and instructions as inspiration for creating your own plant-inspired Halloween terrarium.
 Use up any dried or preserved floral supplies or small novelty Halloween decorations you may already have on hand!

-Get the components ready:
+Get the Components Ready

 Clean the glass vase in hot, soapy water and dry with a towel.
 If needed, use a glass cleaner to remove any streaks.